wangjohn5507/Fairness_Online_Bipartite_Matching/README.md

 The figures in the following are the result of our algorithm against the baseline greedy algorithm.

+The full paper and results can be found in "Online_bipartite_matching_problem.pdf" file.

 The code of our algorithm implementation is stored in the "priority_algorithm.py" file.

 The "draw_plot.py" file is the code for drawing results for experiments.